robert-godlewski/usa_hist_pop/README.md

 To create the environment for the first time just run the following in the terminal:
 `bash createenv.sh`

+This will also create a database as well.

 ## To Scrape
 Run the following to scrape data from wikipedia:
 `bash scrape.sh`